bdamokos/brussels_transit/readme.md

-# Brussels Public Transport Waiting Times
+# Public Transport Waiting Times

-Creates a dashboard showing waiting times for Brussels public transport at selected STIB and De Lijn stops, ordered by distance from a given point (map centre or user's current location).
+Creates a dashboard showing waiting times for implemented public transport companies' stops, ordered by distance from a given point (map centre or user's current location).

 The aim is for a modular design that allows for easy addition of new transit providers, including in other countries.

+Currently supported:
+- Belgium: STIB, De Lijn
+- Hungary: BKK

+Alongside realtime waiting times, it creates a dashboard to browse stops and routes from static GTFS data that it can dynamically download from the Mobility Database.

 ## Features
 - Real-time waiting times for STIB/MIVB buses, trams and metros